Practitioner Motives to Use Different Hyperparameter Optimization Methods: Introduction

 \section{Introduction}

-The performance of machine learning (ML) models depends strongly on the choice of hyperparameter values~\cite[][]{bergstra2012random, melis2018state, Henderson2018, chen2018bayesian, zhang-aistats21, kadra2021welltuned}.
-Finding hyperparameter values that maximize the performance of ML models is challenging for ML practitioners (e.g.,~engineers and scientists from academia and industry), even for highly experienced ones, because search spaces of hyperparameter values can be large and the relationships between ML model performance, hyperparameter values, and dataset are seldom apparent.
-ML practitioners need to test various hyperparameter values, often in a trial-and-error manner, to find those that contribute to the desired performance of ML models.
-This process of searching and testing hyperparameter values to meet specific requirements for ML models is called hyperparameter optimization (HPO).
+The performance of \acf{ML} models is highly sensitive to their hyperparameter configurations~\cite{BergstraJames2012,melis2018state,Henderson2018,chen2018bayesian,zhang-aistats21,kadra2021welltuned}.
+Identifying optimal hyperparameter configurations for training \ac{ML} models is, however, a complex and often daunting task---even for seasoned \ac{ML} experts---because of large search spaces of hyperparameter values and commonly unknown relationships between \ac{ML} model performance, hyperparameter configuration, and dataset.
+Consequently, practitioners---individuals regularly involved in the development of viable \ac{ML} models that are meant for productive use in research or industry---experiment with various hyperparameter configurations to identify optimal ones, often relying on trial and error.
+This iterative process of exploring, testing, and adjusting hyperparameter configurations related to \ac{ML} models is known as \acf{HPO}.

-Testing many hyperparameter values manually is often cumbersome, tedious, and error-prone.
-To help practitioners in automating HPO, several programmatic HPO methods, including grid search, random search, and Bayesian optimization, were developed.
-Practitioners can find equivalent hyperparameter values using most programmatic HPO methods or manual tuning.
-Nonetheless, HPO methods differ considerably in the way they search for hyperparameter values, which affects the suitability of the HPO method to satisfy specific requirements, such as replicability and high sample efficiency.

-Replicability (i.e.,~the deterministic execution of HPO) is paramount for ML research to ensure comparability between ML models and reproducibility of prior results~\cite[][]{musgrave2020metric}.
-Manual tuning is non-programmatic and influenced by unconscious factors, like personal experiences~\cite[][]{Tversky_Kahneman_1974, kahneman2009conditions}, tacit knowledge~\cite[][]{Polanyi_Sen_2009}, and intuition~\cite[][]{Helmstadter_1970}, and thus it is not replicable at all.
-In contrast, even the simplest HPO methods, such as grid search, ensure replicability to a certain extent.
-When comparing ML models produced by HPO methods with different sample efficiencies, the comparison and resulting conclusions might be skewed, which is particularly a challenge in ML research~\cite[][]{McKinney_2020}.
-The sample efficiency of Bayesian optimization is often superior to grid search~\cite[][]{snoek2012practical}.
-Despite the apparent superiority of some HPO methods over others, ML practitioners often apply seemingly inferior HPO methods.
-For example, practitioners mostly prefer to perform manual tuning or choose grid search over the more sample-efficient Bayesian optimization~\cite[][]{bouthillier_survey_2020}.